Iain Mac Fhearchair: Life

 In 1760, James Macpherson, who was collecting stories from the Fenian Cycle throughout the Scottish Highlands and Islands, visited North Uist.
 During Macpherson's visit, MacCodrum made, according to John Lorne Campbell, "a brief appearance in the Ossianic controversy which is not without its humorous side."
 When Macpherson met MacCodrum, he asked the Bard, "A bheil dad agaibh air an Fheinne?"
 Macpherson believed himself to be asking, "Do you know anything of the Fianna?"
 He had actually said, however, "Do the Fianna owe you anything?"

 In reply, MacCodrum quipped, "Cha n-eil agus ge do bhiodh cha ruiginn a leas iarraidh a nis", "No, and if they did it would be useless to ask for it now."
 According to Campbell, this, "dialogue... illustrates at once Macpherson's imperfect Gaelic and MacCodrum's quickness of reply."

 In October 1763, as the controversy over the authenticity of Macpherson's epic poem Ossian, which he alleged was a translation from Scottish Gaelic, was heating up, Sir James MacDonald of Sleat wrote a letter to Doctor Hugh Blair in Edinburgh which sheds light on MacCodrum's role as a seanchaidh.

 According to The MacDonald of Sleat, "The few bards that are left amongst us, repeat only detached portions of these poems.
 I have often heard and understood them, particularly from one man called John MacCodrum, who lives on my estate in North Uist.
 I have heard him repeat, for hours together, poems which seems to me to be the same with Macpherson's translation."

 Campbell writes, however, "None of MacCodrum's Ossianic verses have survived him.

 One of MacCodrum's closest friends was the famous Gaelic poet Alasdair mac Mhaighstir Alasdair, who was related to the Chief of the Clanranald branch of Clan Donald.
 According to John Lorne Campbell, MacCodrum's surviving poems in Gaelic "show considerable signs" of the Clanranald Bard's "influence."
 Despite their friendship, however, Alasdair Mac Mhaighstir Alasdair did not hesitate to include two of MacCodrum's poems, Òran air Sean aois ("A Song on Old Age") and Comh-radh, Mar go b' ann eider caraid agus namhaid an Uisgebheatha ("A Dialogue between a Friend and a Foe of Whisky"), in his groundbreaking 1751 poetry collection Ais-Eiridh na Sean Chánoin Albannaich and to pass them off as his own work.

-MacCodrum also composed poetry criticizing both the Scottish clan chiefs and the Anglo-Scottish landlords of the Highlands and Islands for the often brutal mass evictions of the Scottish Gaels that followed the Battle of Culloden and on mundane topics such as old age and whiskey.
+MacCodrum also composed poetry criticizing both the Scottish clan chiefs and the Anglo-Scottish landlords of the Highlands and Islands for the often brutal mass evictions of the Scottish Gaels that followed the Battle of Culloden and on mundane topics such as old age and whisky.